How to 3D print inner ear crystals, aka Otoconia/Otolith

 Find 3D printer or 3D printer service

-These models are pretty small, so any 3D printer out there can print these without issue.
+Any sized 3D printer will be able to print these models easily.
+We used the Prusa MK4 for the ones shown.
 If you aren’t able to find one, check out a service like Craftcloud.
+Use referral code REFN8KMEEQL to get 10% off your order!
 Our models are provided in millimeters and we recommend any basic plastic like PLA or SLA for a cost effective printing.

 Step 2